 • Edge vs. cloud deployment considerations

-Here are the model deployment strategies you should consider:
+Here are the model deployment strategies you should consider: Here are the most successful model deployment strategies that you should consider for your AI agent:

-• Containerization with Docker and Kubernetes
+• Utilize containerization with tools like Docker and Kubernetes

-• A/B testing frameworks for gradual rollout
+• Implement A/B testing frameworks for the phased rollout of the AI agent

 Step 7: Design Your Custom AI Agent Architecture

-• State management approach for maintaining context
+• State management approach, whether stateless or stateful, for maintaining the context for your AI model

 Step 8: Develop Your AI Agent Using Best Practices and Frameworks